Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Indiana

 Citation: DCS CW Man., Ch.
 4, § 40

-- Evidence that the child is born with fetal alcohol syndrome
+- The child was born with fetal alcohol syndrome.

-- Evidence that the child is born with neonatal abstinence syndrome
+- The child was born with neonatal abstinence syndrome.

-- Evidence that the child is born with any amount of controlled substance, legend drug, or metabolite of a controlled substance or legend drug in child's body, including blood, urine, umbilical cord tissue, or meconium, absent a prescription or medical supervision
+- The child was born with any amount of controlled substance, legend drug, or metabolite of a controlled substance or legend drug in their body, including blood, urine, umbilical cord tissue, or meconium, absent a prescription or medical supervision.

-- Evidence that child has an injury, abnormal physical or psychological development, symptoms of neonatal intoxication or withdrawal that arises or is aggravated as a result of the mother of the child using alcohol, a controlled substance, or legend drug during pregnancy absent a prescription or medical supervision
+- The child has an injury, abnormal physical or psychological development, symptoms of neonatal intoxication or withdrawal that arises or is aggravated because of the child's mother using alcohol, a controlled substance, or a legend drug during pregnancy, absent a prescription or medical supervision.

-- Evidence that a child is at substantial risk of a life-threatening condition that arises or is substantially aggravated because of the mother of the child used alcohol a controlled substance or legend drug during pregnancy absent a prescription or medical supervision
+- The child is at substantial risk of a life-threatening condition that arises or is substantially aggravated because their mother used alcohol, a controlled substance, or a legend drug during pregnancy, absent a prescription or medical supervision.

 Responsibility for Development of the Plan of Safe Care